xiiagency/hfa-wiki/Slice:-Header.md

 ![](https://drive.google.com/uc?id=131PhyJ69SrQPyUKFMxCUq_A_6-pFmSCk)

 ## Features
+- Replacement for the default page title
+    - If this slice is placed as the first slice of a page it will replace the default (underlined) page title
 - Tone (color)
     - Choose between `Normal` (light background), `Important` (dark background), or `Urgent` (red background)
 - Headline